Bit Store Card

 Corporate Structure

 Bit.Store's partnership with Alchemy Pay (which acquired a 15% stake in Bit.Store) provides technological infrastructure and additional regulatory coverage.
 This relationship helps explain how Bit.Store can offer services in so many regions, as it leverages Alchemy Pay's payment rails and compliance framework alongside its own licenses.
+However, this dependency on Alchemy Pay may also contribute to the service reliability issues, as multiple user complaints specifically reference Alchemy Pay in connection with blocked cards and inaccessible funds.

 Unlike some competitors such as Crypto.com or Binance Card, Bit.Store does not require users to stake tokens to access card benefits.
 This makes it potentially more accessible to casual crypto users.
-However, established competitors generally offer more reliable service, better support infrastructure, and clearer reward structures, albeit often with more restrictive regional availability.
+However, established competitors generally offer significantly more reliable service, better support infrastructure, and clearer reward structures, albeit often with more restrictive regional availability.

 Compare & Learn More